qoweh/quiz/README.md

 # Introduction
-I made local web site to `solve the quiz` for practing to use spring MVC.
+I made tiny local web site to `solve the quiz` for practing to use spring MVC.

 |PAGE|PICTURE|INFO|
 |:--:|:--:|:--:|